jolynch/cqltrace/README.md

 # In this case I assume the data is at /tmp/test.pcap
 $ docker run -it -v /tmp/test.pcap:/work/data.pcap cqltrace ./cqltrace -H /work/data.pcap
 ```

+# FAQ

+## I have no output even though there is no error?
+This usually means that you forgot to supply a non standard cql port using the
+`-p` option.

+## I get an error about fields not existing?
+You probably have a version of tshark that is too old.
+In such a situation I
+recommend running under Docker (see above)

+## Why two commands, this is awkward?
+It is split into two commands to separate the "real time" part from the
+"analysis" part.
+In the UNIX philosophy we have two tools that do one thing
+well and then we can compose them together to get live tracing.
+I highly
+recommend capturing and _then_ running cqltrace.
+Also this way the priviledges
+that are required to capture packets (`cqlcap`) do not have to be granted to
+the Lua code in the analysis tool (`cqltrace`).
+This is good, you don't want
+to run arbitrary lua code as root that you downloaded from the internet
+(but you can easily understand what the `cqlcap` tool is doing and even do it
+yourself if you don't trust it).